cwtechshiz/nordvpn-steamos-scripts/README.md

 ## 🗑️ How to Uninstall NordVPN

-If you ever want to completely remove NordVPN and clean up all system files, the uninstallation process is fully automated[cite: 10]:
+If you ever want to completely remove NordVPN and clean up all system files, the uninstallation process is fully automated:

-1. Open **Konsole** in Desktop Mode[cite: 10].
+1. Open **Konsole** in Desktop Mode.
 2. Navigate back to this scripts folder:
 ```bash
    cd ~/nordvpn-steamos-scripts